 What to Do on the Day Before Boarding Rokumon

 Please head to Shinano Railway’s ticket office when you get to your departure station.
-You will get your actual ticket from the staff there after showing the staff your reservation confirmation email.
+You will get your actual ticket from the staff after showing them your reservation confirmation email.

-As there might be a queue, please allow enough time so you can board the train on time.
+As there might be a queue, please allow enough time to board the train.

-Discover Karuizawa, One of Japan’s Japan’s Top Highland Resort
+Discover Karuizawa, One of Japan’s Japan’s Top Highland Resorts

-Karuizawa, one of Japan’s leading highland resorts, is a great place to stay for a day or overnight trip from Tokyo.
-Besides the rich nature, the traditional township has several Western-style villas and amazingly designed churches.
+Karuizawa, one of Japan’s leading highland resorts, is a great place to stay for a day or an overnight trip from Tokyo.
+Besides its rich natural surroundings, the traditional township has several Western-style villas and amazingly designed churches.
 So if you have a day or two to spare, consider visiting Karuizawa.

 For more information about the tourist spots in the town, refer to our Guide to Karuizawa article!